RattleyCooper/SimpleCaptcha/README.md

 Any of these options can be passed as keyword arguments when initializing the SimpleCaptcha instance to change the default behaviour.
 Either the font or random_fonts keyword is required.

-* save_captcha - True or False - Save the captcha image.
-Probably a shitty option unless you really like captchas.
+* save_captcha - True or False - Save the captcha image for debug purposes.

 * font - /path/to/font.ttf - This is a required keyword argument.